naev/naev/docs/manual/sec/intro.md

 Welcome to the Naev development manual!
 This manual is meant to cover all aspects of Naev development.
 It is currently a work in progress.

+While this document does cover the Naev engine in general, many sections refer to customs and properties specific to the **Sea of Darkness** default Naev universe.
+These are marked with \naev.

 ## Getting Started

 This document assumes you have access to the Naev data.
 This can be either from downloading the game directly from a distribution platform, or getting directly the [naev source code](https://github.com/naev/naev).
 Either way it is possible to modify the game data and change many aspects of the game.